-On Their New Album, Sugarland Ask: ‘Where Does It Hurt?’
+On ‘Tuesday’s Broken,’ Sugarland Ask: ‘Where Does It Hurt?’

 "Tuesday’s Broken" is a song Sugarland wrote in response to shootings across the country, but it’s much bigger.
 Kristian Bush recalls dreaming up the words on an airplane after reading about a school shooting in the northeast.
 He’d later tell Jennifer Nettles that they definitely should not write it.